 Endangered Mountain gorillas

-Daily routine of endangered mountain gorillas.
+The daily routine of endangered mountain gorillas.

 Uganda is home to half of the world’s remaining endangered mountain gorilla species.
-These amazing gentle giants live in Bwindi Impenetrable national park and Mgahinga gorilla national park.
+These fantastic gentle giants live in Bwindi Impenetrable national park and Mgahinga gorilla national park.
 Book a gorilla trekking holiday with Twende Expeditions for the ultimate best gorilla trekking experience in Uganda.